ChrisTitusTech/linutil/docs/userguide.md

 - **Bash Prompt**: The .bashrc file is a script that runs every time a new terminal session is started in Unix-like operating systems.
 It is used to configure the shell session, set up aliases, define functions, and more, making the terminal easier to use and more powerful.
 This command configures the key sections and functionalities defined in the .bashrc file from CTT's mybash repository. https://github.com/ChrisTitusTech/mybash
 - **Bottles**: Bottles allows Windows software, like applications and games, to run on Linux.
 Bottles also provides tools to categorize, organize and optimize your applications.
 - **Docker**: Docker is an open platform that uses OS-level virtualization to deliver software in packages called containers.
+- **Podman**: Podman is a daemon-less open platform that uses OS-level virtualization to deliver software in packages called containers.
+- **Podman-compose**: Podman Compose is a tool for defining and running multi-container applications using Podman.
 - **DWM-Titus**: DWM is a dynamic window manager for X.
 It manages windows in tiled, monocle and floating layouts.
 All of the layouts can be applied dynamically, optimising the environment for the application in use and the task performed.
 This command installs and configures DWM and a desktop manager.
 The list of patches applied can be found in CTT's DWM repository https://github.com/ChrisTitusTech/dwm-titus
-- **Docker**: Docker is an open platform that uses OS-level virtualization to deliver software in packages called containers.
-- **Podman**: Podman is a daemon-less open platform that uses OS-level virtualization to deliver software in packages called containers.
-- **Podman-compose**: Podman Compose is a tool for defining and running multi-container applications using Podman.
 - **Fastfetch**: Fastfetch is a neofetch-like tool for fetching system information and displaying it prettily.
 It is written mainly in C, with performance and customizability in mind.
 This command installs fastfetch and configures from CTT's mybash repository. https://github.com/ChrisTitusTech/mybash
 - **Flatpak / Flathub**: Flatpak is a universal application sandbox for Linux that uses isolated packages from Flathub to prevent conflicts and system alterations, while alleviating dependency concerns.
 This command installs Flatpak and adds the Flathub repository
 - **Grub Theme**: Installs ChrisTitusTech's Top 5 Bootloader Themes script to allow for easy customization of GRUB.